Enzalutamide is a type of hormone therapy treatment for advanced prostate cancer. This page tells you about

 It is very important that you take the capsules according to the instructions your doctor or pharmacist gives you.
 You should take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.

 If you accidentally take more capsules than prescribed, contact your doctor straight away.
-You may have an increased risk of seizure (fits) or other side effects.
+You may have an increased risk of seizures (fits) or other side effects.

 If you forget to take the capsules at the usual time, take them as soon as you remember.
 If you forget to take them for the whole day, take your usual dose the following day.
 Don’t take a double dose to make up for the missed dose.
 If you forget to take the capsules for more than one day, talk to your doctor straight away.